tnkerer/vestingVault/README.md

 ✅ Deploying contracts to local testnet:

 There is a portion of the community that might be tempted to use [Remix](https://remix.ethereum.org/) but we are not taking shortcuts.
 We would like to use a more "Orthodox" approach, if you will.
-For simplicity we will use Ganache GUI, which can be downloaded here: https://trufflesuite.com/ganache/
+For simplicity we will use Ganache GUI.
+It can be downloaded here: https://trufflesuite.com/ganache/

 Upon starting Ganache, go ahead and `QUICKSTART` a new network, you will see a window that looks like this: